 In 2015, there were about 469 breweries in Vietnam producing 1,021 million liters of beer every year.
 In 2016, it was reported that Vietnam had produced 3.8 billion liters of beer and that the average consumption of beer by Vietnamese was 42 liters per person.
 Vietnam is now listed in the top 3 beer consumption in China and Japan.

 Beer is a refreshing drink for the hot summer days, but that is not the only reason why many people in Vietnam enjoy drinking beer.
 Drinking beers have become more or less a cultural trait and a routine for many Vietnamese.
 In Vietnam, the expected courtesy is to invite each other for a beer when doing business, attending events, celebrating, or having friend reunions.
 People, mostly men, usually go for a drink with their clients and friends after work.
 Therefore, you will be more likely to witness the whole streets lined up with plastic chairs and tables on the sidewalks and packed with people from different walks of life.
 Read more about the Drinking Culture in Vietnam.

 Vietnamese usually drink beer that is poured into a mug with ice cubes rather than refrigerated beers straight from bottles or cans.
-When drinking with the locals, sometimes they say “yo” - means “cheers” in English, and they may try to pour beer in your mug as well, as an act of hospitality or merely to test your capacity.
+When drinking with the locals, sometimes they say “yo” – which means “cheers” in English, and they may try to pour beer into your mug as well, as an act of hospitality or merely to test your capacity.
 If you find this unfamiliar, you can simply order your refrigerated beer.

 Sea snails on a plate